 Own-production medical devices

-Healthcare organisations have the opportunity to develop new or modify existing medical devices to satisfy specific needs in healthcare, without having to undergo a CE-marking process or scrutiny by “notified bodies” (in Swedish).
+Healthcare organisations have the opportunity to develop new or modify existing medical devices to satisfy specific needs in healthcare, without having to undergo a CE-marking process or scrutiny by “notified bodies”.
 These products are known as “own production” and are defined in the National Board of Health and Welfare’s instruction SOSFS 2008:1 (in Swedish).
 The framework for own production devices also covers medical devices that are used or combined in healthcare in a new way not intended by the original manufacturer.